-It's all the talk these days about "disruptive technologies", but if you ask me as someone who has been part of the Media and Entertainment staffing industry for over 17 years, I see technology as being more "eruptive" than disruptive; especially when it comes to increasing your talent pipeline.
+It's all the talk these days about "disruptive technologies," but if you ask me as someone who has been part of the Media and Entertainment staffing industry for over twenty years, I see technology as being more "eruptive" than disruptive; especially when it comes to increasing your talent pipeline.
 But without leveraging these new systems and technologies, you'll likely be left in the dust.

 How Technologies in Media and Entertainment Are Impacting Today's Talent Pipeline

-- Content Creation: Camera/Film Technology – Cameras are super tiny nowadays and can fit in the palm of your hand if needed.
-The quality is superb and ease of use is not complicated.
-Takes the 4 man camera crew down to 1.
+Camera/Film Technology – Cameras are super tiny nowadays and can fit in the palm of your hand if needed.
+The quality is superb, and ease of use is not complicated.
+Takes the four man camera crew down to 1.

-- Advertising: Went from the :30 spot now to a very quick :10 online ad.
+Went from the thirty second spot now to a very quick 10 second online ad.
 Even buying patterns are moving more over to the scatter market which enables programmers to charge a higher price, but at the same time create a more dynamic, buying platform for marketers who may want to jump in on an opportunity with a new product at the last minute.

-- Content Distribution: Not only have Broadcast operations centers had the ability to move from analog to digital delivery systems taking down the number of weeks to update spots and distributing content out, but it has enabled them to man broadcast ops to one central location by leveraging web-enabled technologies.
+Not only have broadcast operations centers had the ability to move from analog to digital delivery systems, taking down the number of weeks to update spots and distributing content out.
+It has enabled them to man broadcast ops to one central location by leveraging web-enabled technologies.
 It’s all about the flat-file and speed to delivery nowadays.

-- Multiplatform Distribution: Forget about whether it will be shot in HD or not.
-Nowadays programmers have to think about being able to shoot content that will be available on multiple platforms and devices that all have different coded software and protocols which takes into consideration if your content is even going to be able to be played on that device or on that distribution platform.
+Forget about whether it will be shot in HD or not.
+Nowadays programmers have to think about being able to shoot content that will be available on multiple platforms and devices that all have different coded software and protocols, which takes into consideration if your content is even going to be able to be played on that device or on that distribution platform.

 At the end of the day, disruptive technologies have really created an eruption of new opportunities that if leveraged the right way can create exciting new changes for leading media organizations across the board.
 I look forward to seeing more eruptive technologies and what it will bring in terms of the content viewing experiences down the road.
 It’s a great time to be part of this industry!